 One of the most consequential decisions a supplement brand makes is whether to go white label or private label.
-Both paths can build a successful business — but they serve fundamentally different strategic goals, require different levels of investment, and carry different risks.
-This guide cuts through the confusion.
+Both paths have distinct advantages — and the right choice depends on your brand stage, budget, and long-term strategy.

 | Factor | White Label | Private Label |